isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningWDLWithBam.rst

 ::

-  $java -jar cromwell-51.jar run gcstats.wdl -i gcstats.inputs
+  $ java -jar cromwell-51.jar run gcstats.wdl -i gcstats.inputs

 .. note:: This Bam file is quite large, it may take about 15 mins ~ 20 mins to run.
 Also make sure you have installed Java.